neuralsorcerer/kvpress/evaluation/README.md

 ### Multi GPU Evaluation
 Use the provided `evaluate.sh` script to run multiple presses simultaneously across different GPUs with varying compression ratios.

+### Leaderboard 🥇
+After evaluating your model, you can easily submit it to the [KVPress Leaderboard](https://huggingface.co/spaces/nvidia/kvpress-leaderboard) on Hugging Face!
+Just copy the output directory in the huggingface space, and your method will soon be displayed in the leaderboard.

 ### Discussion
 The methods benchmarked so far are not able to efficiently compress the KV cache while maintaining performance on several long-context datasets and models.